Looking after the family finances in the aftermath of the pandemicA review of the 2021 Budget in the context of other thinking

 In a different way, those who rely on rents and dividends, and who have had to dip into capital, may well underspend to make good the shortfall.
-They may fear the return of the virus.
+Last year, people feared the return of the virus.
 It turns out that they were right to do so.
 That fear will slow down any economic recovery.
 That in turn depresses tax revenues.

-They may fear the return of the virus… That in turn depresses tax revenues.
+They were right to fear the return of the virus… That in turn depresses tax revenues.

-The Budget Report describes how our spending has fallen over the last year and hopes that it will recover; but still puts the effect of scarring at 3% of Gross Domestic Product.
-It sees domestic spending as being subdued back in the Spring but hoped that it would rise in 2022.
+The Budget Report described how our spending had fallen over the last year and hoped that it would recover; but still puts the effect of scarring at 3% of Gross Domestic Product.
+It saw domestic spending as being subdued back in the Spring but hoped that it would rise in 2022.
 We now have a mixed picture: shortages of certain classes of worker has helped to create inflation, but many will feel less well off.

 Where does tax money come from and where does it go?